-The name of group of historical residential buildings, The Three Brothers, is very similar to the Three Sisters of Tallinn - former warehouse buildings in the Old Towns of both cities.
+The name of The Three Brothers, a group of historical residential buildings, is very similar to the Three Sisters of Tallinn - former warehouse buildings in the Tallinn Old Town.
 This is the oldest residential building complex in Riga.
-Each building was constructed in a different century, the oldest of them, or the "older brother" with Gothic niches and steps, was built around 1490.
+Each building was constructed in a different century, the oldest of them, or the "older brother" with Gothic niches and a stepped gable, was built around 1490.
 The buildings currently house the Museum of Architecture and it is possible to visit the exhibition hall.